Pictures, Poems and Songs

 Eyes burning from the salt left by forty years of crying,

-Smoke stung my eyes as I stood up to the present.
+Smoke stung my eyes as they opened to the present.

 As our marketplace grew crowded and a slave auction started,

 a low rumbling noise like a wild wall of water